 There were 42 beginners at the Monday beginner graduation tournament and 6 pairs showed up the next night for the Tuesday evening novice section.
 Plus 2 or 3 more pairs said they would come next week.
 This is amazing.
 This is triple the usual number we had been getting to try duplicate and double from last spring when we first tried this idea.
 This idea seems to really help the beginners overcome their fear of duplicate better than anything I had come up with in the past (namely, exhorting and nagging).

 Now we have to hope that they get hooked, keep playing, join the ACBL and strengthen our Unit.

 Again thank you all for helping out and helping a new generation of bridge players get started.
 Your time was greatly appreciated.

-By the way—I will need you guys and more next spring for the next group of beginners so please come out again.
+By the way—I will need you guys and more this fall for the next group of beginners so please come out again.

 |©2005 Kansas City Bridge Studio.